Thearthman/Project-Stairway/src/site/notes/Computer Science/Chpt2_Communication and Networking Technologies.md

 Device which enables data pacakets to be routed between different networks.
 It can join LANs to form a WAN.
 The nodes of the meshed Internet.
 Routers are connected to one another.
+### Gateway & Router
+Gateway is usually in the router.
+To answer question about router, say: if the gateway is in the router...
+Answer like you know everything.
 ## Public switched telephone network | PSTN
 Modem are used to swtich analog and digital signals.